-Classical swine fever (CSF) is a contagious viral disease of pigs, including wild boar.
+Classical swine fever (CSF) is a contagious viral disease of domestic and wild pigs.
 The causative virus is a member of the genus Pestivirus of the family Flaviviridae, and is closely related to the viruses of bovine viral diarrhoea and border disease.
 There is only one serotype of CSF virus (CSFV).

-The disease may run an acute, subacute, chronic, late onset, or inapparent course, depending on a variety of viral and host factors of which the age of the animals, the virulence of the virus and the time of infection (pre- or post-natal) are of greatest importance.
+The disease may run an acute, subacute, chronic, late-onset, inapparent course or persistent infection, depending on a variety of viral and host factors of which the age of the animals, the virulence and load of the virus and the time of infection (pre- or post-natal) are of greatest importance.
 Adult pigs usually display less severe signs of disease than young animals and stand a better chance of survival.
 In pregnant sows, the virus may cross the placental barrier and reach the fetuses.
 In-utero infection with strains of the virus of moderate or low virulence can result in what is referred to as the 'carrier sow' syndrome followed by prenatal or early post-natal death, the birth of diseased piglets or an apparently healthy but persistently infected litter.
+The virus has also the ability to induce persistent infection following post-natal infection and may be transmitted to the sows through boar semen.
 An outbreak of CSF in domestic pigs has serious consequences for trade in pigs and pig products.

 The highly variable clinical picture of CSF precludes a diagnosis on clinical and pathological grounds alone.
 Laboratory methods are therefore essential for an unambiguous diagnosis.
-Detection of virus or viral nucleic acid in anticoagulated whole blood and of antibodies in serum are the methods of choice for diagnosing CSF in live pigs, whereas detection of virus, viral nucleic acid or antigen in organ samples is most suitable when the pig is dead.
+Detection of virus or viral nucleic acid in anticoagulated whole blood, tonsil and of antibodies in serum are the methods of choice for diagnosing CSF in live pigs, whereas detection of the virus, viral nucleic acid or antigen in organ samples is most suitable when the pig is dead.

-Identification of the agent: The isolation of CSFV should be attempted in pig kidney (PK-15, SK-6) cell lines, or other CSFV permissive cell lines.
+Detection of the agent: The isolation of CSFV should be attempted in pig kidney (PK-15, SK-6) cell lines, or other CSFV permissive cell lines.
 The cultures, which are generated from stocks that are Pestivirus-free (and preferably free of other contaminants, e.g. mycoplasmas, porcine circovirus), are examined for virus growth by immunofluorescence or immunoperoxidase staining; positive isolates are further characterised by partial genetic sequencing or, if that method is not available, by the use of monoclonal antibodies (MAbs).
-Reverse-transcription polymerase chain reaction protocols for the identification of CSFV nucleic acid have now gained international acceptance and are being used in many laboratories, both for detection of the agent and differentiation from other pestiviruses.
+Reverse-transcriptase polymerase chain reaction protocols for the identification of CSFV nucleic acid are internationally accepted and are used in many laboratories, both for detection of the agent and differentiation from other pestiviruses.
 The direct fluorescent antibody test (FAT) on cryostat sections of organs from affected pigs can be used for the detection of CSF antigen.
 A panel of MAbs is used to determine whether the fluorescence is caused by CSF or non-CSF Pestivirus antigens.
 Antigen-capture enzyme-linked immunosorbent assays (ELISAs) are also useful for herd screening, but must not be used on a single animal basis.